hpssjellis/phonegap-cloud9-instant-apk/README.md

-Assumes sone ability with cloud9.
+Assumes some ability with cloud9.

 setup a custom workspace using this github repository